SWFSC/esdglider/README.md

-# glider-utils
+# esdglider

-Utility functions for ESD glider data processing.
+ESD glider data processing.

 This repo was inspired by [cproofutils](https://github.com/c-proof/cproofutils) and [votoutils](https://github.com/voto-ocean-knowledge/votoutils), as well as informed by experiences developing [amlr-gliders](https://github.com/us-amlr/amlr-gliders).
 Although this repo is a collection of utility functions and functionality, it roughly follows structure and opinions outlined by [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org/).